An executor’s right of indemnity

 Mussell and another v Patience and another EWHC 1231 (Ch)

-The court stated that by bring the distribution account to court the Executors had tried to agree with the Beneficiaries how the estate was to be distributed between each beneficiary.
-This was an issue that needed to be resolved to conclude administration of the estate and therefore the costs had been properly incurred.
+The court stated that by bringing the distribution account to court, the executors had tried to agree with the beneficiaries on how the estate was to be distributed between each beneficiary.
+This was an issue that needed to be resolved to conclude the administration of the estate and therefore the costs had been properly incurred.

 Learn more about the services offered by our probate solicitors.